-Near-horizon perturbation of Kerr black holes
+Near-horizon perturbation of Kerr black holes (arXiv:2512.07937)

 We derive a convergent source term for linear gravitational perturbation associate with the spin s=+2 perturbation

 We validate the derivation by calculating the shear perturbation and the fluxes of a generic EMRI.
-Both of results agree with previous calculation in Teukolsky formalism very well.
+Both of results agree with calculation in Teukolsky formalism very well.

 See GeneralizedSasakiNakamura.jl for our code implementation.

-High performance EMRI waveform generation based on Sasaki-Nakamura formalism
+High performance EMRI waveform generation based on Sasaki-Nakamura formalism (arXiv:2511.08673)

 - Benefiting from the short-range nature of the Sasaki–Nakamura (SN) formalism, we can use it to compute gravitational-wave waveforms from point particles on both bound and unbound orbits.